-- 35. The Convention does not require States Parties to provide information on victim assistance.
+The Convention does not require States Parties to provide information on victim assistance.
 However, political commitments have been made that each State Party with mine victims in areas under its jurisdiction or control will provide the following information.
-It has also been agreed that this information could be furnished through a State Party's annual transparency report, as applicable:29 - Initially, time-bound and measurable objectives that the State Party seeks to achieve through the implementation of national policies, plans and legal frameworks that will tangibly contribute, to the full, equal and effective participation of mine victims in society.
+It has also been agreed that this information could be furnished through a State Party's annual transparency report, as applicable:

+- Initially, time-bound and measurable objectives that the State Party seeks to achieve through the implementation of national policies, plans and legal frameworks that will tangibly contribute, to the full, equal and effective participation of mine victims in society.
 Subsequently, on an annual basis, revisions / updates to objectives and information on the implementation of them. - Initially, enhancements that have been made or will be made to disability, health, social welfare, education, employment, development and poverty reduction plans, policies and legal frameworks needed to meet the needs of mine victims, and on budgets allocated for their implementation.
-Subsequently, on an annual basis, information on efforts to implement these plans, policies and legal frameworks and efforts to enhance them. - Measurable improvements made in the well-being and the guarantee of the rights of mine victims, challenges that remain and priorities for assistance as relevant. - 36.
-These political commitments provide the basis "to address victim assistance with the same precision and intensity as for other aims of the Convention."30 They do so by empowering individual States Parties with mine victims in areas under their jurisdiction or control (a) to specify what positive change can be expected by certain points in time and then (b) to measure progress towards the achievement of this change. - 37.
-Victim assistance is well understood to include (a) data on mine victims and on disability generally, (b) medical care, (c) physical rehabilitation, (d) psychological support, (e) economic inclusion, (f) social inclusion, (g) coordination, (h) referral to services, and (i) inclusion in relevant legislative, policy or planning processes.31 In reporting on victim assistance, States Parties could relate each of these elements to the commitments to establish and pursue the attainment of objectives and to enhance and implement plans, policies and legal frameworks.32 - 38.
-States Parties that are also parties to the United Nations Convention on the Rights of Persons with Disabilities (CRPD) may wish to draw from efforts that have undertaken in the context of fulfilling CRPD reporting requirements and from the conclusions and recommendations made on these reports by the United Nations Committee on the Rights of Persons with Disabilities.33
+Subsequently, on an annual basis, information on efforts to implement these plans, policies and legal frameworks and efforts to enhance them. - Measurable improvements made in the well-being and the guarantee of the rights of mine victims, challenges that remain and priorities for assistance as relevant.

+These political commitments provide the basis "to ensuring the full, equal and effective participation of mine victims in society, based on respect for human rights, gender equality, inclusion and non-discrimination" and "to address victim assistance with the same precision and intensity as for other aims of the Convention."
+They do so by empowering individual States Parties with mine victims in areas under their jurisdiction or control (a) to specify what positive change can be expected by certain points in time and then (b) to measure progress towards the achievement of this change.

+In reporting on these efforts, States Parties may wish to provide information on the framework in which Victim Assistance is carried out including information on: